instadw/instadwell-blog/_posts/2025-11-11-best-co-living-spaces-for-students-in-australia.md

 Choosing the right co-living space is more than just picking the cheapest room.
 Here are factors you should carefully evaluate:

 * **Location**: Proximity to your university, public transit, shops, and city life.
-* **Cost Breakdown**: What’s included in your weekly or monthly rent — Wi-Fi, electricity, water, cleaning?
+* **Cost Breakdown**: What’s included in your weekly or monthly rent, Wi-Fi, electricity, water, cleaning?
 * **Contract Flexibility**: Duration of lease, whether you can sublease or break your contract based on semester.
 * **Amenities**: Common areas, study spaces, fitness rooms, social programming.
 * **Community**: The type of co-living provider; some are more social and event-driven, others more student-quiet.
-* **Room Types**: Studio, en-suite, shared rooms — what fits your budget and need for privacy.
+* **Room Types**: Studio, en-suite, shared rooms, what fits your budget and need for privacy.
 * **Safety & Management**: Security, maintenance, front desk, and the professionalism of the accommodation team.
 * **Accreditation**: Some student housing providers are accredited under formal schemes (or are well-reviewed).
 * **Cost of Living Nearby**: Not just rent — food, transport, shops in the area impact your budget.